Technical support scam: Response

 Legal action has been taken against some companies carrying out technical support scams.
 In December 2014, Microsoft filed a lawsuit against a California-based company operating such scams for "misusing Microsoft's name and trademarks" and "creating security issues for victims by gaining access to their computers and installing malicious software, including a password grabber that could provide access to personal and financial information".
 In December 2015, the state of Washington sued the firm iYogi for scamming consumers and making false claims in order to scare the users into buying iYogi's diagnostic software. iYogi was also accused of falsely claiming that they were affiliated with Microsoft, Hewlett-Packard and Apple.

 In September 2011, Microsoft dropped gold partner Comantra from its Microsoft Partner Network following accusations of involvement in cold-call technical-support scams.
-However, the ease of which companies that carry out technical support scams can be launched makes it difficult to prevent tech support scams from taking place.
+However, the ease with which companies that carry out technical support scams can be launched makes it difficult to prevent tech support scams from taking place.

 Major search engines such as Bing and Google have taken steps to restrict the promotion of fake technical support websites through keyword advertising.
 Microsoft-owned advertising network Bing Ads (which services ad sales on Bing and Yahoo!
 Search engines) amended its terms of service in May 2016 to prohibit the advertising of third-party technical support services or ads claiming to "provide a service that can only be provided by the actual owner of the products or service advertised".
 Google announced a verification program in 2018 in an attempt to restrict advertising for third-party tech support to legitimate companies.